GunnarB11/hello-world/README.md

 ii.
 What is a commit?
 Is either and addition or a deletion of a file within a branch. iii.
 What is the purpose of a pull request?
 A pull request is used to figure out what someone did in their commit and pull requests can generally be used to spark ideas or get advice.
+A pull request can then be merged into the master branch later.